charliepeter/charliepeter.github.io/_posts/2021-07-29-Central-Moment.md

 ---
 layout: post
-title: How Expected Value, Variance, Skewness and Kurtosis are all related to Central Standardised Moment
+title: The Importance of Moment in Probability
 excerpt: This gives an overview on how key aspects of a probability distribution are all the same thing
 ---